tikv/pprof-rs/README.md

 ## Frame Post Processor

-Before report was generated, `frame_post_processor` was provided as an interface to modify raw statistic data.
-If you want to group several symbol/thread together, or demangle specially for some symbols, this feature will benefit you.
+Before the report was generated, `frame_post_processor` was provided as an interface to modify raw statistic data.
+If you want to group several symbols/thread or demangle for some symbols, this feature will benefit you.

 For example: